thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 ..
 AUTHOR INSTRUCTIONS: What dates are important?
 Ideas for key dates include progress report due dates, target milestone dates, end of project report due date.
 Use as many (or few) bullet points as you like.

-- [August 16, 2016]: Sprint Kickoff
+- August 16, 2016: Sprint Kickoff
-- [September 30, 2016]: Mid Sprint Progress Report
+- September 30, 2016: Mid Sprint Progress Report
-- [November 14, 2016]: End of Sprint Summary Report
+- November 21, 2016: End of Sprint Summary Report